10 Best Life Insurance Companies in Ohio

 Key Terms

 According to the Center for Disease Control and Prevention (CDC), the average life expectancy in Ohio is approximately 75.3 years which is significantly lower than the national average life expectancy, which is currently around 79.05 years in the United States.
 Over the past few years, the leading causes of death in Ohio have been cancer, heart disease, and Covid-19.
-The homicide rate in Ohio is around 9.1 homicides per 100,000 inhabitants, which is higher than the national average of 7.5.
+The homicide rate in Ohio is about 9.1 homicides per 100,000 inhabitants, which is higher than the national average of 7.5.

 Show Me Life Insurance Companies